Michaelgwei86/kubernetes/Kubernetes/README.md

 ### 1.ControlPlane: MasterNode
      ====
-  + ApiServer:  (Primanry mgnt component/ exposes k8s API serving as frontend interface for all cluster operations handles restful Api from kubelet)
+  + ApiServer:  (Primary mgnt component/ exposes k8s API serving as frontend interface for all cluster operations handles restful Api from kubelet)

   When you run a kubectl command, it communicates with the kube API and then it gets the data from the ETCD The request is first authenticated and then validated.
-  + ETCD:  It is a key value store, It stores the cluster's configuration data,
+  + ETCD:  It is a key-value store, It stores the cluster's configuration data,
-  + Scheduler : responsible for making decisions about pod placement on worker nodes in the cluster.
+  + Scheduler: responsible for making decisions about pod placement on worker nodes in the cluster.
-   It examines resource requirements, quality-of-service constraints, affinity, anti-affinity, and other policies to determine the most suitable node for running a pod. it doesnt place resources on nodes but makes the decision
+   It examines resource requirements, quality-of-service constraints, affinity, anti-affinity, and other policies to determine the most suitable node for running a pod. it doesn't place resources on nodes but makes the decision
-  + ControllerManagers : Manages Node lifecycle, desired pod number and services it contineusly monitor the state os resources in the cluster and ensures that they matches the desired state.
+  + ControllerManagers: Manages Node lifecycle, desired pod number, and services it continuously monitors the state of resources in the cluster and ensures that they match the desired state.
-  - Node Controler: monitors the staus of the nodes every 5sec. it waits for 40 secs and if unreacheable, it evicts the pods running on the node.
+  - Node Controler: monitors the status of the nodes every 5sec. it waits for 40 secs and if unreachable, it evicts the pods running on the node.
-  - ReplicationController: it monitors the status of replica set and make sure the desired states are maintained.
+  - ReplicationController: it monitors the status of the replica set and makes sure the desired states are maintained.

-         Replicaset
+         ReplicaSet
          DaemonSet
          ReplicationController
  ## WorkerNodes:
     ====
   + kubelet:
-    responsible for managing and operating containers. communicate with controlplane it register nodes into the cluster.
-It monitors nodes and pods in the cluster every 10minutes and relates feedback to the API which is stored in the etcd.cluster
+    responsible for managing and operating containers. communicate with control-plane it registers nodes into the cluster.
+It monitors nodes and pods in the cluster every 10 minutes and relates feedback to the API which is stored in the etcd.cluster
   + container runtime:
    [Container-d] docker pulling containered images
   + kube-proxy:
-    enables network communication and load balancing between pods and services within the cluster. every pod in a cluster can communicate with other pods in the cluster by using ip address of the pod. to access each pod, a service has to be created and then you cas access the pod by using the service name. the service is not an object, the kube-proxy creates rules that allows traffic routing within the cluster.
+    enables network communication and load balancing between pods and services within the cluster. every pod in a cluster can communicate with other pods in the cluster by using IP address of the pod. to access each pod, a service has to be created and then you can access the pod by using the service name. the service is not an object, the kube-proxy creates rules that allow traffic routing within the cluster.

          ClusterIP
          NodePort